 Coronavirus has New Yorkers waking up in city that never sleeps to big changes

-New Yorkers woke up Friday in the city that never sleeps to a fast-spreading coronavirus pandemic — and an empty Times Square, no Broadway shows, no Knicks and Nets basketball, no concerts or other large gatherings and deserted office buildings.
+New Yorkers woke up Friday in the city that never sleeps to a fast-spreading coronavirus pandemic — and to an empty Times Square, no Broadway shows, no Knicks and Nets basketball, no concerts or other large gatherings and deserted office buildings.

-Subways and commuter trains were running but with many fewer riders.
+Subways and commuter trains were running but with significantly fewer riders.

 Aqueduct racetrack near JFK Airport told railbirds to stay home but was still planning to run a full card of horse races Friday afternoon.

-Thursday's dizzying series of temporary coronavirus-related shutdowns included some of New York City’s cultural jewels: the Metropolitan Opera, Metropolitan Museum of Art, the American Museum of Natural History and Carnegie Hall.
+Thursday's dizzying series of coronavirus-related shutdowns included some of New York City’s cultural jewels: the Metropolitan Opera, Metropolitan Museum of Art, the American Museum of Natural History and Carnegie Hall.

 The shows affected by the Broadway shutdown included such big hits as "Hamilton" and "To Kill a Mockingbird."